The Blue Box

 The object

 A blue box is a small electronic device that emits the precise multi-frequency tones AT&T used to route long-distance calls.
-Whoever held one could speak the telephone network's own private language — and the network, trusting any voice that spoke it, obeyed.
+The Bell System's automated switches communicated with one another in-band, over the very same voice channel that carried the conversation, using a scheme called Signaling System 5 and a set of "multi-frequency" pairs to dial digits from one exchange to the next.
+Whoever held a blue box could speak the telephone network's own private language directly into the mouthpiece, and the network, trusting any voice that spoke it, obeyed.

 The 2600 Hz accident